 What are they interested in?

 Target customer personas include roles within a company.
-This might be the chief executive officer (CEO), chief financial officer (CFO), marketing director, or small business owner.
+This might be the chief executive officer (CEO), the chief financial officer (CFO), marketing director, or small business owner.
 But you should also include more personal attributes.
 See this example of a marketing persona:

 For creating segments in B2C markets, consider which age groups are most interested in your products and services.
 For example, if your target market is attorneys, then there will be niche groups.
 You may be able to better target such as trial or defense attorneys, or even by the size of the firm.